 - moderates soil temperature and reduces weeds when used as a mulch

-Buy a compost home
+Buy a compost home or make your own.

 Say hello to your new pet called ‘compost’

-You’re not going to want to cuddle up on the couch with this little beast, but you should definitely think about and treat your compost as a pet.
+You’re not going to want to cuddle up on the couch with this little beast, but you should definitely think and treat your compost as a pet.
 That way you can’t (okay shouldn’t) neglect your new little friend and ensure you ‘feed’ him a balanced diet.

 What to serve him